Page 2 – Life in New Zealand

 How did Samoan people fare?

 A 1999 report by the Ministry of Pacific Island Affairs, The social and economic status of Pacific peoples in New Zealand, painted a depressing picture.
 Pacific peoples’ relatively low position has been attributed to economic restructuring policies.
 These resulted in job losses in industries such as agriculture, forestry and manufacturing, where most Pacific Islanders worked.
-In 2001 the median annual income for Samoans aged 15 or over was only NZ$15,600, compared with NZ$18,600 among New Zealanders as a whole; and 15.7% of the Samoan labour force were unemployed, compared with 7.4% of New Zealanders generally.
+In 2013 the median annual income for Samoans aged 15 or over was only NZ$20,800, compared with NZ$28,500 among New Zealanders as a whole; and 15.3% of the Samoan labour force were unemployed, compared with 7.1% of New Zealanders generally.

 However, statistical data can obscure the social and cultural structures which make such a difference to Pacific Island peoples.
-Although some were filling the prisons, hospitals and dole queues at an increasing rate, others were still going to church in large numbers, sending millions of dollars in remittances to their families back home, graduating in increasing numbers from New Zealand universities (in 2001 there were over 2,000 Samoans in New Zealand with a university degree), featuring among the country's top sportspeople, and participating increasingly in the entertainment, education and business sectors.
+Although some were filling the prisons, hospitals and dole queues at an increasing rate, others were still going to church in large numbers, sending millions of dollars in remittances to their families back home, graduating in increasing numbers from New Zealand universities (in 2013, 8% of Samoans aged 15 and over had a tertiary qualification, compared to 5.7% in 2006), featuring among the country's top sportspeople, and participating increasingly in the entertainment, education and business sectors.
 It was also clear that success did not necessarily come at the price of losing island culture.